 Barruel wrote that the Jacobins preached the idea that “all men were equal and free,” but that in the name of equality and liberty, “they trampled under foot the altar and the throne; they stimulated all nations to rebellion, and aimed at plunging them ultimately into the horrors of anarchy.”
 Weishaupt himself called for the abolition of all ordered government, inheritance, private property, patriotism, family, and religion.
 In Weishaupt’s writings, we can find many of the same core beliefs preached by Marx.

-Weishaupt also developed the idea of stages of civilization, later mirrored by Marx in his theory of the six stages of society, with communism the final stage.
+Weishaupt also developed the idea of stages of civilization, later mirrored by Marx, in his theory of the six stages of society, with communist destruction of culture and belief at the final stage.
 Under communist leaders that would follow, their belief that their ideas were Utopian was used to justify their destruction of all other traditions and beliefs.

 Occult historian Nesta Webster wrote in her 1924 book “Secret Societies and Subversive Movements” that neither the French Revolution nor the Bolshevist Revolution arose from merely the conditions of their times or the direct teachings of their leaders.